 You want your students to look closer.
 Think deeper.
 See differently.

 A worksheet shows the what.
 A gallery shows the why.
 When students stand before original works of art, something quiet clicks.
 These programs aren’t about memorizing facts.
 They’re about seeing the world, then seeing it differently.
+Spark your students’ curiosity and creativity through free guided and self-guided tours.

 Teacher Professional Development & Workshops